-Progress Didn’t Pause: Highlights From Catalyst Honours 2020
+Progress Didn’t Pause: Highlights From Catalyst Honours 2020 (Blog Post)

 A global pandemic, record unemployment, and social unrest threaten to exacerbate systemic barriers that could erase many of women’s workplace gains.
 But at Catalyst Honours 2020, Catalyst’s sold-out and first-ever fully virtual conference, leaders from around the world were determined to ensure that progress doesn’t pause.